Reby Cary: Early life and education

-Reby Cary was born September 9, 1920 in Fort Worth, Texas.
+Reby Cary was born September 9, 1920, in Fort Worth, Texas.
 His father was the Reverend Smith Cary (d.
 1969), founder of the Rising Star Baptist Church and native of Jacksonville, Texas.
 Cary grew up in a strict, religious household and credited his mother with his success, explaining that, "When my friends were out playing marbles, my mother would say, ‘Get back in the house and study.’
 If she saw me with my head outside of a book, my behind would soon be on fire.
 It never changed.”
 As a child during the Depression, Cary mowed yards to earn money.
 He graduated from Fort Worth's renowned I.M.
 Terrell High School in 1937.
 In 1941, he earned a bachelor's degree in history and political science from historically black Prairie View A&M University.
 When Cary was drafted into military service in 1942, he had completed coursework toward a master's degree at Prairie View.

 Cary received his draft notice in 1942 and enlisted in the United States Coast Guard.
 He was one of the first African Americans to graduate from the Coast Guard's radioman school in Atlantic City, New Jersey.
-Cary was assigned to the USS Cambria and served the Pacific Theater of World War II, including the invasions of Saipan and Okinawa.
+Cary was assigned to the USS Cambria and served in the Pacific Theater of World War II, including the invasions of Saipan and Okinawa.
 Cary completed his master's degree in history and political science at Prairie View after his discharge and later undertook postgraduate coursework at North Texas State University and Texas Christian University.